All Boxed-up for Charity

 Over 100 Warwick School boys slept in cardboard boxes to raise money for charity.

-The event was planned to raise funds for a good cause and allowed the Year 7 boys to have fun together whilst appreciating a little of what it means to be homeless.
+The idea behind the sleep-out is to raise funds for a good cause and allow the Year 7 boys to have fun whilst appreciating a little of what it means to be homeless.